Before you can sign an FDI Package, you need the following:

 Signing an FDI Package

-With all prerequisite met, you can now sign the FDI Package.
-Launch the signing application.
+With all prerequisites met, you can now sign the FDI Package.

 1. Provide location to the FDI Package to sign